 Ginger planting material preparation

-Getting ginger ready for planting requires that, we cut into reasonably smaller sizes taking note of the nodes that is required to sprout.
+Getting ginger ready for planting requires that, we cut into reasonably smaller sizes taking note of the nodes that are required to sprout.
 As much as possible we engage the youth in our activities, as well depicted, to raise their interest in agriculture in general and to get them conversant with our operations and the right practices in agriculture.

-Visit to ginger field by a group of youth
+A visit to ginger field by a group of youth

 Before planting, a group of youth visited the ginger demonstration field to witness the practice of Conservation Agriculture in ginger cultivation.
-During the interactions, we exposed them to the benefits of Conservation Agriculture and the need to adopt to increase yields.
-They noted that the practice of Conservation Agriculture gave farmers a competitive advantage since it reduces cost of production and increases yield.
+During the interactions, we exposed them to the benefits of Conservation Agriculture and the need to adapt to increase yields.
+They noted that the practice of Conservation Agriculture gave farmers a competitive advantage since it reduces the cost of production and increases yield.